Projects funded by the IVL

 Milford Sound Piopiotahi is one of New Zealand’s most popular visitor attractions and iconic destinations in the world.
 The Milford Opportunities Project looks to develop a future plan to improve management and protection of this important destination.

-Funding from the IVL will go towards Stage Two of the Milford Opportunities Project, to develop a master plan, including research, analysis, stakeholder engagement and communications and the governance cost of the project.
+In 2019/20, funding from the IVL went towards Stage 2 of the Milford Opportunities Project, to develop a master plan, including research, analysis, stakeholder engagement and communications and the governance cost of the project.

 Promotion of Tourism Careers – Building the Tourism Workforce Programme